 Unified CCMP 8.0(x) is backward compatible with Unified CCE versions starting with Unified CCE 7.1.
 Always install the latest version of Unified CCMP to get the latest feature set.

 The provisioning audit information collected by Unified CCMP can be viewed by the end-user using the Unified CCMP multi-tenanted and partitioned reporting engine.
-For reporting of Unified CCE call data, use one of the following two product solution options:
+For reporting of Unified CCE call data, use Cisco Unified Intelligence Center (Unified IC), Unified CCE's advanced reporting platform.

 Unified CCMP does not have any voice data or call signaling paths; therefore, it does not have any QoS requirements.
 Very low bandwidth or the use of congested network links will either increase the latency of the requests or cause application time-outs to be returned to the user.